Snazzydoa/Py-Projects/README.md

 # Presentations

 Bar charts were used to visualize some selected datasets within the input spreadsheet.

+Make, Fuel type, Aspiration, Number of doors, Body style, Drive wheels, Engine location, Engine type, Number of cylinders and fuel system were all plotted against their value

+counts.

 # What to Look out for